TesterSzymoon/TesterSzymoon/README.md

 ### Hi there 👋
-#### ⚡ Fun fact: the Polish dish "Paprykarz szczeciński" is not made from any pepper, as the name would suggest.
+#### ⚡ Fun fact: the Polish dish "Paprykarz szczeciński" is not made from any kind of pepper, as the name would suggest.
 Instead, it is made from fish, rice and tomatoes!